 However, this emissions-reducing technology - especially the DPF - needs to be looked after if it's to continue working properly.
 Your vehicle's sensors and computers play a large part in the day-to-day operation of the DPF but it also requires you to alter your driving style: regularly make journeys of at least 15 minutes (when the car can get up to operating temperature) and drive on A-roads, where you can get the car up to at least 40mph.

 But what happens when you can't drive the car as much as before?
 You're now limited to short trips, possibly just once a week - how does DPF regen work when you can't take the car on longer journeys?

 Why a DPF gets blocked

 However, if the soot can't be burnt off it could build up within the filter and block the exhaust system, which is why something called active regeneration kicks in before this occurs.
-The car's ECU will increase the engine revs to help burn off the soot.
+The car's ECU will inject additional fuel into the combustion chamber.
+The extra fuel is injected as the exhaust valve opens, and ignites in the particulate filter to help burn off the soot.
 But if this isn't allowed to complete its job you're likely to see a warning light flash up on your dashboard.

-Sometimes, though, the DPF will continue to clog, with the car going into limp-home mode, where engine revs and performance will be severely limited.
+Sometimes, though, the DPF will continue to clog and the warning light may turn red, with the car going into limp-home mode, where engine revs and performance will be severely limited.
 The car will be almost impossible to drive and may need to be recovered.
 All may not be lost, though.